 Similar parties were thrown in Ireland when a loved one left the country.
 These became known as “American wakes” or “emigrant wakes” in the mid-19th century as Irish immigration to the United States increased.
-Many emigrants would never see their Irish neighbours and friends again, and a send-off party was thrown that included the same mix of gaiety and sadness found in an Irish wake.
+Many emigrants would never see their Irish neighbors and friends again, and a send-off party was thrown it included the same mix of gaiety and sadness found in an Irish wake.

 An example of an Irish wake customs can be seen in the comedy “Waking Ned”.

 - Copyright (c) 2007 www.Giftofireland.com

 - Permission is granted to copy, distribute and/or modify this document